S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "frequencyBodyAccelerometerJerk-std()-Z"

--Mean and Std Dev of X, Y and Z components of the frequencyBodyGyroscope:
+- Mean and Std Dev of X, Y and Z components of the frequencyBodyGyroscope:

 "frequencyBodyGyroscope-mean()-X"